rockettheme/docs/Docs/joomla/basic/how_to_create_a_multilingual_site.md

 ![][multilanguage_15]

 When you create the new menu item, you can do so as you would normally.
 The only additional steps required is that you set the **Menu Location** and **Language** to your desired language-specific menu and language.
-You may also want to create a home page menu item for that individual language, as this will make each visitor's landing page appear in their native language.
+You need to create a home page/default page menu item for each individual language in order for the **Language Switcher** (Step #8) to work properly.

 ![][multilanguage_16]